 The Company grants directors, officers, employees and contractors options to purchase common shares under its Stock Option Plan.
-This plan and its terms are detailed in Note 11(d) to the consolidated financial statements.
-During the year ended December 31, 2012, the Company granted the following stock options:
+This plan and its terms are detailed in Note 10(d) to the consolidated financial statements for the year ended December 31, 2012.
+During the three months ended March 31, 2013 and to the date of this MD&A, the Company granted the following stock options: